redhat-developer/rpm-packaging-guide/source/rpm-guide.rst

 version of the source code release that this RPM Package is packaging.
 Once again, since this is an example we will use an example value:
-``https://example.com/bello/releases/bello-0.1.tar.gz`` and while we might want to, we should note that this example URL hase hard coded values in it that are possible to change in the future and are potentially even likely to change such as the release version ``0.1``.
+``https://example.com/bello/releases/bello-0.1.tar.gz`` and while we might want to, we should note that this example URL has hard coded values in it that are possible to change in the future and are potentially even likely to change such as the release version ``0.1``.
 We can simplify this by only needing to update one field in the SPEC file and allowing it to be reused. we will use the value